-Events on an object that is not currently in its notification period will not be notified.
+Monitoring events for an object that is not currently in its notification period will not be notified.
 Such notifications will be ‘reissued’ when the notification period is again active – if the host/service is still in a problem state.
 Only the latest state will be notified even if multiple changes to the object’s state have occurred during the time outside the notification period.

 Incidentally, in the notification rules it is also possible to restrict a notification to a specific time period.
 In this way you can additionally restrict the time ranges.
 However, notifications that have been discarded due to a rule with time conditions will not automatically be repeated later!

 If a host has completely failed, or is at least inaccessible to the monitoring, then obviously its services can no longer be monitored.
-Active checks will then as a rule register CRIT or UNKNOWN, since these will be actively attemping to access the host and will thereby run into an error.
+Active checks will then as a rule register CRIT or UNKNOWN, since these will be actively attempting to access the host and will thereby run into an error.
 In such a situation all other checks — thus the great majority — will be omitted and will thus remain in their old state.
 These will be flagged with the stale time icon .

 It would naturally be very cumbersome if all active checks in such a state were to notify their problems.
-For example, if a webserver is not reachable – and this has already been notified – it would not be very helpful to additionally generate an email for every single one of its dependent HTTP-services.
+For example, if a web server is not reachable – and this has already been notified – it would not be very helpful to additionally generate an email for every single one of its dependent HTTP services.

 Imagine that an important network router to a company location with hundreds of hosts fails.
 All of its hosts will then be unavailable to the monitoring and become DOWN.
 Hundreds of notifications will therefore be triggered.
 Not good.

-Since commands — in contrast to rules — require neither configuration permissions nor an Activate changes, they can be a quick workaround with which the operations can react to a situation.
+Since commands — in contrast to rules — require neither configuration permissions nor an activate changes, they can be a quick workaround for reacting promptly to a situation.

 Important: In contrast to scheduled downtimes, disabled notifications have no influence on the availability evaluations.
 If during an unplanned outage you really only want to disable the notifications without wishing to distort the availability statistics, you should not register a scheduled downtime!

-This switch is incredibly useful if you plan to make bigger system changes, during which an error could under the circumstances force many services into a critical state.
+This switch is incredibly useful if you plan to make bigger system changes, during which an error could under the circumstances force many services into a CRIT state.
 You can use the switch to avoid upsetting your colleagues with a flood of useless emails.
 Remember to re-enable the notifications when you are finished.

 Obviously even better than delaying notifications would be the elimination of the actual cause of the sporadic problems — but that is of course another story…

 In contrast to delayed notifications, here you have the option of defining views so that such problems are not displayed.
-A BI-Aggregate can also be constructed so that only hard states are included — not soft ones.
+A BI aggregate can also be constructed so that only hard states are included — not soft ones.

 When a host or service frequently changes its state over a short time it is regarded as flapping.
 This is an actual state.
 The principle here is the reduction of excessive notifications during phases when a service is not (quite) running stably.
-Such phases can also be specially evaluated in the Availability statistics.
+Such phases can also be specially evaluated in the availability statistics.

 Flapping objects are marked with the icon.
 As long as an object is flapping, successive state changes trigger no further notifications.
 A notification will however be triggered whenever the object enters or leaves the flapping state.